Ontario Court of Justice: Judicial Appointments Advisory Committee

 The Judicial Appointments Advisory Committee is responsible for finding suitable candidates for appointment as a judge of the Ontario Court of Justice.
 Only persons recommended by the Committee may be appointed.
 Appointments are made by the Lieutenant Governor in Council, on the recommendation of the Attorney General of Ontario.
 The Committee is currently composed of thirteen members.

 Chief Justice

 The Lieutenant Governor in Council may, on the recommendation of the attorney general, appoint a provincial justice to the position of Chief Justice of the Ontario Court of Justice.
 The Chief Justice is the President of the Ontario Court of Justice.
 They are responsible for directing and supervising the sittings of the Court throughout Ontario and for assigning its judicial duties.
-If the Chief Justice is absent from Ontario or is for any reason unable to act, his or her powers and duties shall be exercised and performed by an associate chief justice of the Ontario Court of Justice designated by the Chief Justice.
+If the Chief Justice is absent from Ontario or is for any reason unable to act, their powers and duties shall be exercised and performed by an associate chief justice of the Ontario Court of Justice designated by the Chief Justice.
 A Chief Justice has a single term of office of eight years, but will nonetheless continue in office until a successor is appointed, up to a total term of nine years.